omnect/meta-omnect/README.md

 ### Debug Mount Options of Data Partition

 The filesystem inside the data partition is mounted using the mount options `defaults,noatime,nodiratime,async,rw`, per default.
-For debugging purpose, it is possible to enforce different mount options for the data partition, using the u-boot environment variable `data-mount-options`:
+For debugging purpose, it is possible to enforce different mount options for the data partition, using the bootloader environment variable `data-mount-options`:<br>
+(last bootloader is u-boot)
 ```sh
 # enforce sync mount
 sudo fw_setenv data-mount-options defaults,noatime,nodiratime,sync,rw